-Having a conventional security system that is separate from a smart home system can lead to technology overload, with separate control interfaces needed to manage the various systems in the property.
-Meanwhile, an intelligent alarm system that can integrate with the rest of the technology in the home makes it a whole lot simpler for residents to see what’s going on in the home, while cutting down on the number of dashboards that occupants need to master.
+Having a conventional security system that is separate from a smart home system can lead to technology overload, with separate control interfaces needed to manage the various systems within the property.
+Meanwhile, an intelligent alarm system that can integrate with the rest of the technology in the home makes it a whole lot simpler for residents to see what’s going on in the home while cutting down on the number of dashboards that occupants need to master.

 While traditional home security systems can keep your home safe, they aren’t always convenient to manage, particularly when you’re in a rush.
 A smart security system can usually be managed from your phone, making setting the alarm or checking up on your home incredibly easy.